 I also stumbled across a project to make crystal snowflakes on Adventures of a DIY Mom which would make a lovely winter activity even if these are as close to snow as most of us will get this winter.

 Create Snow Globes with Fimo

 And continuing the snow theme, my boys made some great snow globes or snow domes when they were in their Fimo (polymer clay) frenzy a few months ago.
 Red Ted Art gives some instructions and links.
 I would recommend hot gluing the lids onto the jars both to stop little people from tipping water and glitter all over their bedroom carpet but also to make sure it is good and watertight when placed lid side down.
 It is MUCH easier to glue the contents to the lid rather than the bottom of the jar so you will want to stand it on its lid.
 Make sure things are glued securely to start with because opening the jar after gluing the lid on clearly poses some challenges!
 Of course, you don’t need Fimo to make a snow globe (use other plastic figurines etc as suggested by Red Ted Art).
 And Fimo is a really fun, creative substance to play with as a standalone.
 It makes great jewellery too (see point above!)
 So there you have a list of fifteen things to do these school holidays – one for nearly every day!
 Throw in a trip to the museum (my boys adored the Australian Museum in Sydney last holidays) and you’ve got the whole break covered.
 Please let me know what you get up to and I’d love to see photos of any of the activities above that you try.
-Post them in the comments below.
+Post them to Instagram and tag me @blueradish.au so I can see them.
 I hope you survive the school holidays with your sanity intact!